connor-makowski/scgraph/README.md

         - `dijkstra_negative`: Calculates the shortest path between two nodes using a modified version of Dijkstra's algorithm that supports negative edge weights and detects negative cycles.
         - `a_star`: Modified version of `dijkstra_makowski` that incorporates a heuristic function to guide the search.
         - `bellman_ford`: Calculates the shortest path between two nodes using the Bellman-Ford algorithm.
         - `bmssp`: Calculates the shortest path between two nodes using a modified version of the [BMSSP Algorithm](https://arxiv.org/pdf/2504.17033).
-See the [BmsspSolver](https://connor-makowski.github.io/scgraph/scgraph/bmssp.html).
+See the [BMSSPy](https://github.com/connor-makowski/bmsspy)
+            - Note: To use this, you must install `BMSSPy` as well.
+If not installed, the algorithm will default to solve with `dijkstra_makowski`.
+            - You can install the needed packages with `pip install scgraph[bmsspy]`.
 - `GeoGraph`s:
     - A geographic graph data structure that allows for the calculation of shortest paths between two points on earth
     - Uses latitude / longitude pairs to represent points on earth